jhc314xyz/jhc314xyz/README.md

 - Python
 - Brainfuck (that's the one with just <>+-[],.)
 - Pascal
-- Scratch 2 (I started with Scratch when I was about 10, I think, which helped me understand the general basic concepts of coding.)
+- Scratch 2 (only when I started learning coding, which was when I was about 10 or 11, I think)

 Please take a look around!